 What is platformOS?

 platformOS is a model-based application development platform.
-Aimed at frontend developers and site builders, it provides for a flexible and limitless API-driven development approach while automating the whole DevOps infrastructure.
+Aimed at frontend developers and site builders, it provides for a flexible and limitless API-first development approach while automating the whole DevOps infrastructure.

 platformOS is a platform as a service (PaaS) that enables you to create and host anything from small websites to large enterprise applications and even entire SaaS products.